pvt-quay/atpcloud_api/README.md

 **NOTE:** For human readability the examples below display output as multi-line json, but in practice atp.rb outputs single-line json.

 ## List manipulation
-ATP Cloud supports two types of custom feeds; a whitelist and a blacklist.
-When implemented in an ATP policy on a Juniper Networks SRX firewall, the whitelist is intended to permit anything in the list.
-Similarly, the blacklist blocks anything in the list.
+ATP Cloud supports two types of custom feeds; an allowlist and a blocklist.
+When implemented in an ATP policy on a Juniper Networks SRX firewall, the allowlist is intended to permit anything in the list.
+Similarly, the blocklist blocks anything in the list.

-Whitelists and blacklists can contain IP, URL and domain entities.
+Allowlists and blocklists can contain IP, URL and domain entities.
 The following examples use a "domain" entity type which uses the "-D" or "--domain" entity parameters.
 All lists are accessible and manipulated the same way by changing the CLI entity parameter to the appropriate entity type.
 For example, URL lists use "-u" or "--url," and IP lists use "-i" or "--ip."

 Combine the entity type parameter with an action parameter to get the contents of a list, or add or delete items from a list.